odicforcesounds/MonkeyBooks/docs/textos/en/Mission.md

-# My Mission, You Mission, Our Mission ( we are one )
+# My Mission, Your Mission, Our Mission ( we are one )

 I like the idea of God in the sense of being absolute, therefor my choice was Taoism.